zhu-00/nlp-hw/llm_opt/README.md

 What to Submit
 =====
+We create two assignments, guesser and buzzer, for this HW.
+Please submit following files to both (for our grading convenience!).
+For guesser, the leaderboard will show precision and recall.
+The buzzer's leaderboard will show expected win, best_score, buzz ratio, buzz position.
+These will help you with

 * Your `analysis.pdf` file (if you don't go beyond the "Good Enough", you must at least establish your baseline values).